Host Items and Host Controls Overview

 You cannot use reserved words to name host controls.
 For example, if you add a NamedRange control to a worksheet and change the name to System, errors occur when you build the project.

-In document-level projects, you can delete host controls at design time by selecting the control on the Excel worksheet or Word document and pressing the Delete key.
+In document-level projects, you can delete host controls at design time by selecting the control on the Excel worksheet or Word document and pressing the DELETE key.
 However, you must use the Define Name dialog box in Excel to delete NamedRange controls.
+For more information, see How to: Delete NamedRange Controls at Design Time.

 If you add a host control to a document at design time, you should not remove it programmatically at run time because the next time you try to use the control in code, an exception is thrown.
 The Delete method of a host control only removes host controls that are added to the document at run time.
 If you call the Delete method of a host control that was created at design time, an exception is thrown.